Ghetto Heaven: Critical reception

-Andrew Hamilton from AllMusic commented, "The much ballyhooed "Ghetto Heaven" attempts to capture the power of Marvin Gaye and Curtis Mayfield in social significancy but has the impact of a mosquitoe."
-Bill Coleman from Billboard stated that "this multitalented outfit stands to win on its own terms this time out with an aggressively funky R&B track of considerable merit."
-He also declared it as "brilliant", and "music with a message" with a groove enhanced by mixes by Jazzie B & Nellee Hooper of Soul II Soul.
+Andrew Hamilton from AllMusic commented, "The much ballyhooed 'Ghetto Heaven' attempts to capture the power of Marvin Gaye and Curtis Mayfield in social significancy but has the impact of a mosquitoe."
+Bill Coleman from Billboard magazine stated, "This multitalented outfit stands to win on its own terms this time out with an aggressively funky R&B track of considerable merit."
+He also named it "brilliant", and "music with a message" with a groove enhanced by mixes by Jazzie B & Nellee Hooper of Soul II Soul.

 Greg Sandow from Entertainment Weekly viewed it as "a look at how people use love, liquor, and religion to escape the troubles of life".
 A reviewer from Music & Media wrote, "A hip-hop number with a classic soul vocal.
 Soul II Soul meets early 70s Tamla Motown with a hint of Chaka Khan.
 Highly recommended."
-British magazine Music Week ranked the song number five in their Top 10 list, Pick Of The Year - Dance.
+British magazine Music Week ranked the song number five in their Top 10 list 'Pick of the Year - Dance'.
 Carol Irving from Smash Hits complimented it as "a brooding, deeply groovy work of genius" and "so brilliant".
-Mitch Potter from Toronto Star remarked the "percolating funk" of "Ghetto Heaven", "a portrait of oppressive street life that describes three escape routes (drugs, love, religion)".
+Frank Owen from Spin described "Ghetto Heaven" as "Soul II Soul/'Funky Drummer'-ish".
+Mitch Potter from Toronto Star remarked the "percolating funk" of the song, "a portrait of oppressive street life that describes three escape routes (drugs, love, religion)".